-Monitoring at this site during Water Year 2017 (October 1, 2016-September 30, 2017), a non-assessment monitoring year, and Water Year 2018 (October 1, 2017-September 30, 2018), an assessment monitoring year, is indirectly addressed by the Delta RMP.
-Refer to the approval letter for reduced individual monitoring as a result of the Coalition's participation in the Delta RMP, provided as Appendix B.
+Monitoring at this site during Water Year 2019 (October 1, 2018-September 30, 2019), an assessment monitoring year, and Water Year 2020 (October 1, 2019-September 30, 2020), a non-assessment monitoring year, is indirectly addressed by the Delta RMP.
+Refer to the approval letter for reduced individual monitoring as a result of the Coalition's participation in the Delta Regional Monitoring Program (DRMP), provided as Appendix B.